By Merle Hoffman

 I recall holding her hand tightly in mine to ease the discomfort of the dilators; that hand that came to symbolize the intimate personal connection of one woman helping another, the gravity of forming a natural alliance with that woman and the thousands who followed her.

 Now, 48 years later, I can’t count how many hands I held, how many heads I caressed, how many times I whispered into how many ears, “It will be alright, just breathe slowly.”
-Over and over again I witnessed women’s invariable relief after their abortion that they could walk out of here not pregnant any more.
+Over and over again I witnessed women’s invariable relief after their abortion that they could walk out of there not pregnant anymore.
 Grateful that their lives had been given back to them.

 The act of abortion positions women at their most powerful, and that is why it is so strongly opposed by many in society.
 Historically viewed and conditioned to be passive, dependent creatures, and victims of biological circumstance, women assume the power over life and death with the choice of abortion—it is THEY who decide when and whether to bring new life into the world.